Revisiting charmonium hybrid spectroscopy: The charmonium hybrid mass spectrum

 These pictures are connected in a specific limit.
 When the flux tube is approximated by a single bead, the hybrid simplifies to a three-body system of quark, antiquark, and bead.
 This description aligns with both the QCD string model~\cite{Kalashnikova:2002tg} and the constituent gluon model~\cite{Swanson:1998kx}.
 This single-bead approximation has been shown to accurately reproduce the conventional quarkonium spectrum~\cite{Barnes:1995hc}.
 Building on this, a three-body hybrid model was recently developed in Ref.~\cite{Chen:2025pvk}, where the massive bead is interpreted as a constituent gluon.

 Central to this description are the quantum numbers of the gluon.
-While a free gluon carries $J^{PC}=1^{--}$, the confined environment alters its effective quantum numbers.
-The bag model predicts that the lowest gluonic excitation inside a confining cavity is a transverse electric (TE) mode with $J^{PC}=1^{+-}$~\cite{Barnes:1982tx}.
+While a free gluon carries $j_g^{PC}=1^{--}$, the confined environment alters its effective quantum numbers.
+The bag model predicts that the lowest gluonic excitation inside a confining cavity is a transverse electric (TE) mode with $j_g^{PC}=1^{+-}$~\cite{Barnes:1982tx,Chanowitz:1982qj}.
 This is consistent with lattice QCD, which finds that the lightest hybrid multiplet corresponds to a hybrid containing a $j_g=1$ TE gluon~\cite{HadronSpectrum:2012gic,Cheung:2016bym}.
-In this work, we therefore adopt a constituent gluon as a TE mode.

 The angular momentum state of such a gluon can be decomposed into transverse and longitudinal components (see Appendix.~\ref{app:TEM_gluon}), with the physical gluon being transverse.
 Following Ref.~\cite{Farina:2020slb}, the TE and transverse magnetic (TM) gluon states are written compactly as: